Consular services abroad

 - Loss or theft

-- Defective passport or technical problems arising in the course of the passport application
+- Defective passport or technical problems arising in the course of an application

 - Acknowledgement of parentage